Tuition payments and all things money

 This spring, you received information about any financial aid you’ve been awarded.
 Additional communication about your financial aid will come to you via your Beloit College email address (which is one more reason to check it regularly!).

-Available to any U.S. citizen or permanent resident who files a FAFSA, the Federal Direct Loan program allows you to borrow a fixed amount, determined by your year in school, each year you’re in college.
+Available to students who are eligible to file a Free Application of Federal Student Aid (FAFSA), the Federal Direct Loan program allows you to borrow a fixed amount, determined by your year in school, each year you’re in college.
 The loan(s) may be subsidized or unsubsidized, depending on your eligibility.
-Loans are processed online during the summer prior to your arrival on-campus.
+Loans are processed online during the summer, prior to your arrival on-campus.

 Federal Direct Parent Loan (PLUS)